mas-bandwidth/yojimbo/README.md

 The author of this library is Glenn Fiedler.

-Open source libraries by the same author include: [netcode](https://github.com/mas-bandwidth/netcode), [reliable](https://github.com/mas-bandwidth/reliable),  and [serialize](https://github.com/mas-bandwidth/serialize)
+Other open source libraries by the same author include: [netcode](https://github.com/mas-bandwidth/netcode), [reliable](https://github.com/mas-bandwidth/reliable), and [serialize](https://github.com/mas-bandwidth/serialize)

 If you find this software useful, please consider [sponsoring it](https://github.com/sponsors/mas-bandwidth).
 Thanks!